 Here’s the finished buttercream ready to use!

-My vanilla buttercream frosting recipe below makes 3 cups, but if you need another quantity, go to my Cakeculator here and choose "American Dreamy Buttercream"
+Almost all of my frostings can be found in my cakeculator, which allows you to customize your frosting flavors and amounts based on the cake you're baking.
+The vanilla buttercream frosting recipe below makes 3 cups, but if you need another quantity, go to my Cakeculator here and choose "American Dreamy Buttercream".